-19. MSM Oscillating Engines
+19. MSM Double Acting Oscillating Steam Engines

-MSM Oscillating Engines
+MSM Oscillating Steam Engines

 These three engines have become very effective in supplying steam power to smaller marine model boats.
 They are named after significant ship building centers in Great Britain.
 Large scale oscillating steam engines were commonly used on ocean going ships before the growth of steam turbines and then later to large scale diesel engines.